Andyyu001/MTAP_SR/README.md

 * Python packages: pip install numpy opencv-python

 ## Dataset Preparation
-The train and test dataset are obtained by using the above-constructed method from CelebAMask HQ dataset.
+The train and test dataset are obtained by using the above-constructed method from **CelebAMask HQ dataset**(MaskGAN: Towards Diverse and Interactive Facial Image Manipulation).
 To construct the low-quality face dataset, we process the HR face images by using the following method.
 * all face images are normalized as the size $256 \times 256$.
 * these normalized images are blurred by randomly using blurry kernel from DeblurGAN.